Quasilimiting behavior for one-dimensional diffusions with killing: Introduction

 \subsection{Main results}

-The core of this work is the identification of the asymptotic behavior of killed diffusions in terms of the eigenvalues of the generator and the finiteness of the speed and scale measures.
-We move beyond earlier work in eliminating the supplementary bounds on the drift and killing terms, and in providing easily testable criteria for determining whether the conditioned process converges to a quasistationary distribution for all cases in which the bottom of the spectrum $\lkap$ does not coincide with the limit of the killing rate at $\infty$.
+The core of this work is the identification of the asymptotic behavior of killed diffusions in terms of the relation between the principal eigenvalue of the generator, the limit behavior of $\kappa$ and the nature of the boundary at~$\infty$.
+We move beyond earlier work in removing unnecessary constraints on the drift and killing terms, and in providing easily testable criteria for determining whether the conditioned process converges to a quasistationary distribution for all cases in which the bottom of the spectrum~$\lkap$ does not coincide with the limit of the killing rate at $\infty$.

-We begin by summarising the most important results.
-These results presuppose general assumptions and restrictions on the processes involved, which will be formulated fully in section \ref{sec:ADPR}.
-The quasistationary distribution will be defined in terms of its density $\varphi(\lkap,\cdot)$ with respect to $\Rho$, where $\varphi$ is the eigenfunction of the generator, defined as the solution to an ordinary differential equation with appropriate boundary condition, stated formally in section \ref{sec:SLspec}.
+We begin by summarizing the most important results.
+These results presuppose general assumptions and restrictions on the processes involved, which will be formulated fully in Section \ref{sec:ADPR}.
+The quasistationary distribution will be defined in terms of its density $\varphi(\lkap,\cdot)$ with respect to $\Rho$, where $\varphi(\lambda_0^{\kappa},\cdot)$ is the principal eigenfunction of the generator, defined as the solution to an ordinary differential equation with appropriate boundary condition, stated formally in Section \ref{sec:SLspec}.